nbe95/arduino-timer/README.md

 ## Why?

-The code is designed to provide a **simple and intuitive interface** and therefore help you develop quickly and without pain.
+The code is designed to provide an **easy and intuitive interface** and therefore help you develop quickly and without pain.
 To use it, simply create a Timer object and think of it as a **stopwatch**: You can start, stop, set a desired total duration or check the elapsed time at any time.